cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/tools.md

 ```

+### Knowlege Base
+mouse and keyboard fire events, we capture them and normalize them.
+Then fire our own events,
+which is mouseDown, then if any tool picked it up (either as tool selection or handle selection)
+we prevent default and go with that, otherwise the mouseDrag and mouseUp events are fired
+and normalized and we go with that logic.

 ### Adding Viewports to ToolGroups
 Finally, the toolGroup needs to get viewports that it should act on.
 You can use `addViewport` API in order to achieve this.